Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-These message passing algorithms can be compared against widely-used group LASSO methods \cite{YuanLin:06,ZhaoRY:08} which estimate $\xbf$ by solving some variant of a regularized least-squares problem of the form \beq \xbfhat := \argmin_{\xbf} \frac{1}{2}\|\ybf-\Abf\xbf\|^2 + \gamma\sum_{j=1}^n\|\xbf_j\|_2, \eeq for some regularization parameter $\gamma > 0$.
+These message passing algorithms can be compared against widely-used group LASSO methods \cite{YuanLin:06,ZhaoRY:08}, which estimate $\xbf$ by solving some variant of a regularized least-squares problem of the form \beq \xbfhat := \argmin_{\xbf} \frac{1}{2}\|\ybf-\Abf\xbf\|^2 + \gamma\sum_{j=1}^n\|\xbf_j\|_2, \eeq for some regularization parameter $\gamma > 0$.
 The problem \eqref{eq:xhatLasso} is convex and can be solved via a number of methods including \cite{FigueiredoWN:07,KimKLBG:07,WrightNF:09}, the fastest of which is the SpaRSA algorithm of \cite{WrightNF:09}.
 Interestingly, this algorithm is similar to the GAMP method in that the algorithm is an iterative procedure, where in each iteration there is a linear update followed by a componentwise scalar minimization.
 Like the GAMP method, the bulk of the cost is the $O(mn)$ operations per iteration for the linear transform.
 An alternative approach for group sparse estimation is group orthogonal matching pursuit (Group-OMP) of \cite{LozanoSA:08,LozanoSA:11}, a greedy algorithm that detects one group at a time.
 Each round of detection requires $K$ correlations of cost $md^2$.
 If there are on average $\rho K$ nonzero groups, the total complexity will be $O(\rho K^2md^2)=O(\rho mn^2)$.
 From the complexity estimates summarized in Table \ref{tbl:grpSparseComp} it can be seen that GAMP, despite its generality, is computationally as simple (per iteration) as some of the most efficient algorithms specifically designed for the group sparsity problem.

 Of course, a complete comparison requires that we consider the number of iterations, not just the computation per iteration.
 This comparison requires further study beyond the scope of this paper.
-However, it is possible that the Hybrid-GAMP procedure will be favorable in this regard.
+However, it is possible that the HyGAMP procedure will be favorable in this regard.
 Our simulations below show good convergence after only 10--20 iterations.
 Moreover, in the case of independent (i.e.\ non-group) sparsity, the number of iterations for AMP algorithms is typically small and often much less than other iterative methods.
-For examples, the paper \cite{Montanari:11} shows excellent convergence in 10-20 iterations which is dramatically faster than iterative soft thresholding method of \cite{DaubechiesDM:04}.
+Examples in~\cite{Montanari:12-bookChap} show excellent convergence in $10$ to $20$ iterations, which is dramatically faster than the iterative soft-thresholding method of \cite{DaubechiesDM:04}.